Notargets/gocfd/NOTES.md

 #### T = 0.36, 1000 Elements
 ![](images/Euler1D-MidTube-K1000-N6-T.36.PNG)

-### Model Problem Example #3: Euler's Equations in 1D - Sod's shock tube
+### Update: Model Problem Example #3: Euler's Equations in 1D - Sod's shock tube

 The 1D Euler equations are solved with boundary and initial conditions for the Sod shock tube problem.
 There is an analytic solution for this case and it is widely used to test shock capturing ability of a solver.